Steam Client Downgrades & Survival Kit

 Considering that the Steam backend is updated alongside the client, the version you choose to use may not be able to authenticate in the future.
 Since nobody knows how this will break in the future, there are two possible scenarios (or three, if you lose your current login entirely).
 However, there is nothing you need to do in advance, as reverting possible issues is easy to do.

-Client automatically enters offline mode
+Scenario: Client automatically enters offline mode

 This is the ideal outcome in case Valve accounted for the situation.
 The client will simply launch in offline mode and all installed games and applications are ready to be used.
 However, it may take a while longer for the client to load, as it is trying to connect and authenticate.